batleforc/ProxyAuthK8S/apps/kubectl_proxyauth/readme.md

 # Kubectl ProxyAuth

-A `Kubectl` plugin to easen the burden of authenticating against multiple Kubernetes Cluster Apis through the ProxyAuthK8s service.
+A `Kubectl` plugin to ease the burden of authenticating against multiple Kubernetes Cluster Apis through the ProxyAuthK8s service.

 This document is only meant to describe the functionality of the plugin that needs to be developed.